isomerpages/singapore-customs-old/_registration-services/00b2-apply-for-inter-bank-giro.md

 Please contact your bank directly to terminate your IBG arrangement.
 Upon successful termination by your bank, please email your IBG termination to [customs_documentation@customs.gov.sg](mailto:customs_documentation@customs.gov.sg)

-However, if you are a DA, it is mandatory for you to maintain a valid IBG with Singapore Customs.
+However, if you are a Declaring Agent, it is mandatory for you to maintain a valid IBG with Singapore Customs.
 If you intend to change your bank account used for IBG deduction, you are required to submit a new IBG application.
 Your existing IBG with Singapore Customs will be terminated when your new IBG application is approved.